SIGNALS FROM

 DECODING A WORLD REDEFINED BY COMPUTE AND CULTURE WARS.

 The future is opaque.
 Sometime around the Millennium we stopped imagining futuristic skylines, magical technologies and gull-wing vehicles that could silently float through our cities.
 All the while, computing and our expectations from life accelerated.
-Perhaps we started looking back nostalgically to a safer, known past that we survived than a future framed by division and extinction?
+And, perhaps we started looking back nostalgically to a past that we survived, rather than face a future framed by divisive ideology and our potential extinction?

-Against the noise positive signals are harder to see; from markets, culture, politics and a media-framed spectacle.
-Though when we scratch the surface of how we work, how cities really pulse, how data can be used, what AI can achieve for our everyday, there is a vision that’s bigger and better than we have become conditioned to imagine.
+Against the noise of markets, culture, politics and a media-framed spectacle the positive signals are harder to see.
+Though when we scratch the surface of how we work, how cities really pulse, how data can be used, how AI could improve our everyday... there is a vision that’s bigger and better than we have become conditioned to imagine.

-This article maps 10 signals.
-They are not predictions, rather practical clues that things can shift in the right direction... and a point to ask, where do we want to build next?
+Here we map 10 signals.
+These are not predictions, rather practical clues that many things can shift in the right direction... and a point to ask, where do we go next?

 1. THE BUILDERS ARE BACK.

 A better future starts when the builders set the agenda.
-When we talk more about making, fixing and learning, instead of narratives.
-When engineers, designers and operators sit in the same room as stakeholders, technology is framed as an aid to innovation.
+When we talk more about making, fixing and learning.
+When engineers, designers and operators sit in the same room as stakeholders, technology starts being framed as a catalyst for positive change.

-When builders have a mic, progress becomes something you can feel and point at.
+When builders hold the mic, progress becomes something you can feel and point at.

 2. ARTIFICIAL INTELLIGENCE IS BORING.

-There are strong signals that AI has started to feel boring.
-Like the internet, AI is becoming an almost systemic electricity; always there and quietly useful.
-We are talking about more imagination than hallucinations.
-And, as we focus on invention, AI guidelines are starting to inform better design.
+There are strong signals that AI has started to feel everyday.
+Like the internet, AI is becoming systemic electricity; always there and quietly useful.
+We are talking more about imagination than hallucinations.
+And as we refocus, AI regulation and frameworks are informing safer design.

-People are staying in charge, while machines take the grind and spark our creativity.
+People are staying in charge, while machines take the grind and spark our creative thinking.

 3. PUBLIC ASSETS ARE CHERISHED.